GabrielSCabrera/BanterBot/README.md

 `python interface.py --character [character]`

 Replace [character] with your preferred chatbot character (optional).
+It is recommended to use second-person singular in the format "<name> from <context>, <additional details>", for example "Marvin the Paranoid Android.
+You are a sad robot with a brain the size of a planet."

 If no character is specified, GPTBot defaults to Marvin the Paranoid Android.

 Alternatively, let the interface randomly select a character with: